CZ-NIC/knot/doc/reference.rst

 backend
 -------

 A key storage backend type.
-A directory with PEM files or a PKCS11 storage.
+A directory with PEM files or a PKCS #11 storage.

 *Default:* pem